Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Introduction

+Several methods have been proposed to measure black hole mass from the TDE light curve (e.g., \citealt{ulmer99,graham01,gafton19,mockler19,ryu20,Wen20,Ramsden22,Mummery23,Sarin24}), these have been able to reproduce the known SMBH scaling relations with galaxy properties with varying success (e.g., \citealt{hammerstein23}).
+Finally, TDEs also show a \citet{phillips93}-esque relationship between peak bolometric luminosity and decline rate \citep{hinkle20a,hinkle21b,hammerstein23}.

 From an optical spectroscopic perspective, the presence, strength and width of the observed lines vary (e.g., \citealt{arcavi14,hung17,leloudas19,wevers19,holoien20,vanvelzen20b,Charalampopoulos22,Nicholl22}).
 Generally, optical emission lines are observed from hydrogen and/or helium, occasionally complemented by oxygen lines from Bowen fluorescence (e.g., \citealt{leloudas19,vanvelzen20b}).
 Several potential theoretical explanations have been proposed to explain the variations in the spectra of TDEs, including photoionization physics (e.g., \citealt{gaskell14,guillochon14,roth16,kara18,leloudas19}), stellar composition differences (e.g., \citealt{kochanek16a,law-smith20, mockler22}), and He star progenitors (e.g., \citealt{gezari12b,strubbe15}).
-While TDEs mostly have broad, Gaussian line profiles, some TDEs show line profiles with either strong, narrow line profiles (e.g., \citealt{holoien20,vanvelzen20b}) or double peaks (e.g., \citealt{holoien19a,hung20}), which may be explained by the viewing geometry (e.g., \citealt{holoien19a,hung2020b,short20}).
+While TDEs mostly have broad, Gaussian line profiles, some TDEs show line profiles with either strong, narrow line profiles (e.g., \citealt{holoien20,vanvelzen20b}) or double peaks (e.g., \citealt{holoien19a,hung20}), which may be explained by the viewing geometry (e.g., \citealt{holoien19a,short20,Hung21}).
 Finally, TDEs separate into diversely behaving spectral classes \citep{leloudas19,vanvelzen21a,hammerstein23}, which has potential physical explanations that include partial vs. complete disruption \citep{Nicholl22} and ionization from a shrinking photospheric radius \citep{Charalampopoulos22}.
+However, a complete satisfactory explanation for the spectral classes is still needed.
 A larger sample of well-observed TDEs should advance our understanding of the underlying nature of TDEs and the SMBHs that cause them.